Updated: May 16, 2020

 Your dreams and goals in life – these are things that cannot be easily replaced.
 So better make sure that you don’t lose them by failing to plan today for your future.

 Overcome your fear:

 Make it a habit to save money regularly.
 Your goal is to save at least six month’s worth of your expenses.

-Doing so will not only create your emergency fund, but successfully achieving this goal will serve as testament to the fact that even if you lose money in an investment, then you can always just earn it back.
+Doing so will create your emergency fund.
+But also, successfully achieving this goal will serve as motivation that even if you lose money in an investment, you can always just earn it back.

 The Big Picture